Academic Calendar 2024-2025

 DRAM 545 Advanced Technical Production Units: 3.00

-Advanced examination of various roles in technical production, especially production and stage management, over the full year.
-Practical stage management projects are a component of the course.
+Advanced examination of various roles in technical direction, production management, and stage management, over the full year.
+Practical management projects are a component of the course.

 NOTE The normal classroom time of 36 hours is spread over two terms.

-Requirements: Prerequisite A minimum grade of an A- in DRAM 345 and permission of the Department.
+Requirements: Prerequisite A minimum grade of A- in DRAM 345/3.0 and permission of the School.

 Offering Faculty: Faculty of Arts and Science